Denial of the October 7 attacks: Responses

-Hamas has taken full responsibility for its leadership of the 7 October attacks.
+Hamas has taken full responsibility for its leadership of the October 7 attacks.
 The group released a report in January 2024 about the attacks titled "Our Narrative", which claims that its armed wing, the al-Qassam Brigades, avoided harming civilians, yet admits "some faults" occurred as a result of the general chaos and rapid collapse of the Israeli defenses.

-Emerson Brooking from the Digital Forensic Research Lab at the Atlantic Council compared denial of the 7 October attacks to Holocaust denial.
+Emerson Brooking from the Digital Forensic Research Lab at the Atlantic Council compared denial of the October 7 attacks to Holocaust denial.
 Brooking also stated that extremists will work to attract people who are concerned about the humanitarian crisis in the Gaza Strip towards misleading information and conspiracy theories, and that "a rewriting of history" is occurring.
 Jennifer V. Evans has also tied the denialism surrounding October 7 to Holocaust denial.

-Gideon Levy has compared October 7 denial to Nakba denial, where many Israelis deny the atrocities their country inflicted on the Palestinians during Israel's creation.
-Levy argues that many Israelis also deny killings of civilians in the Israeli invasion of the Gaza Strip.
+Gideon Levy has compared October 7 denial to Nakba denial, and arguing that many Israelis also deny killings of civilians in the Israeli invasion of the Gaza Strip.
 Gil Gan-Mor said that denial of both the Nakba and the October 7 attacks must be combated through education.

 Legislation against denial

-The Israeli Ministerial Committee for Legislative Affairs approved a bill aimed at penalizing denial of the October 7 attacks, imposing up to five years in prison for such acts on February 5, 2024.
-Yisrael Beiteinu MK Oded Forer the bill, which is aimed at individuals who deny the occurrence of the massacre or attempt to justify, praise, or support the acts carried out during the event.
+The Israeli Ministerial Committee for Legislative Affairs approved a bill aimed at penalizing denial of the attacks, imposing up to five years in prison for such acts on February 5, 2024.
+The bill, which is aimed at individuals who deny the occurrence of the massacre or attempt to justify, praise, or support the acts carried out during the event.
 The Association of Civil Rights in Israel said the law will have a "chilling effect on freedom of speech".